 What do we mean by vulnerability?
 Prior research has used different concepts as the goal for inclusion, including justice [35], fairness [8], equity [59], and power [35, 162].
-To identify groups for the goal of inclusion, research has used terms such as "disadvantaged" [204] "marginalized" [116, 167], "at-risk" [19, 212], "stigmatized" [125], "underserved" [51], and "underrepresented" [49].
+To identify groups for the goal of inclusion, research has used terms such as "disadvantaged" [204], "marginalized" [116, 167], "at-risk" [19, 212], "stigmatized" [125], "underserved" [51], and "underrepresented" [49].
 These terms reflect different goals or rationales for inclusion.
 Some terms refer to the ideal yet abstract goals of inclusion.
-Others emphasize social inequalities or highlight the disproportionate risks and harm some people experience.
+Others emphasize social inequalities or highlight the disproportionate risks and harm people may experience under certain conditions.
 Despite the term differences, we believe research along this line shares similar goals of ensuring everyone has equal opportunities to participate in society.